APPLITICS/lifematrix-deck-automation/README.md

 # Automated Slide Deck Generation from Survey Data (Phase 2 & 3)

 This README describes the proposed architecture and logic for automating the creation of PowerPoint presentations from structured, preprocessed survey data.
-It outlines the data structure, slide generation pipeline, individual rendering functions, and known constraints based on initial analysis and discussions.
-This document corresponds to **Phase 2** of the project.
+It outlines the data structure, slide generation pipeline, individual slide rendering functions, and known constraints based on initial analysis and discussions.
+This document corresponds to **Phase 2**, and a good starting point of **Phase 3** of the project.

 ---